false-schemers/sharpF/README.md

   *  there is a noticeable performance penalty related to use of `apply` and functions with improper argument lists
   *  compared to #F's native `letcc`/`withcc`, there is a performance penalty for using `call/cc` because of `dynamic-wind`'s need to preserve multiple return values in a list
   *  run-time errors such as fixnum overflows trigger asserts in C code unless `NDEBUG` is defined during compilation
-  *  decyphering syntax errors in the source code can be tricky
+  *  deciphering syntax errors in the source code can be tricky

 In addition to R^5RS-level functionality, LibS supports many popular extensions defined in pre-R^5RS Scheme standards, SRFIs, and R^6RS/R^7RS libraries: